vitiral/wheat/README.md

   creates a new value) or given to other functions as `own mut`.
 It can also be converted into a non-mutable value (`let v = own v` or implicitly `f{a=own v}`) but after that point it can no longer be used mutably.
-- `own var [type]` declares an _immutable value_, possibly shared via refcount or gc.
+- `own var [type]` declares an _immutable value_, possibly shared via refcount/GC or possibly const.
 It will be desroyed at end of scope, which may simply decrement the refcount.
-Cloning (`own+ v`) may simply increase the number of references instead of making a new value.
+Cloning (`v.clone()`) may simply increase the number of references instead of making a new value.
 - `mut var [type]` declares an _exlusive mutable reference_.
 It can be given to other functions as a mutable or immutable reference.
 The lifetime (`lt$`) tracker will ensure that it is not used while other functions have access to